MihailRis/oiscript/README.md

 ```
 and break continue elif else for func in is not or proc
-return to while pass do skip wait
+return to while pass do skip wait and or
 ```

 types: